-- 5.18 All meetings of the council and committees of the council are to be webcast on the council's website. - 5.19 All meetings of the council are to be recorded and audio recordings of meetings uploaded on the council's website at a later time. - 5.20 Clause 5.18 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.21 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements. - 5.22 A recording of each meeting of the council and committee of the council is to be retained on the council's website for 6 months.
+- 5.18 All meetings of the council and committees of the council are to be webcast on the council's website. - 5.19 All audio/visual recordings of meetings are to be uploaded to the council's website at a later time. - 5.20 Clause 5.18 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.21 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements. - 5.22 A recording of each meeting of the council and committee of the council is to be retained on the council's website for 6 months.
 Recordings of meetings may be disposed of in accordance with the State Records Act 1998.